sreeramktm27/tryout-hilt/README.md

 # tryout-hilt
-A sample project to learn how hilt works from Android CodeLabs.
+A sample project to learn how hilt works in Android.